SriNeogi/Product-Segmentation/README.md

 # Dataset
-Sample deals data containing row-wise time series data.
+*Sample deals data containing row-wise time series data.
+The first 2 columns (Market and Sales Product) are non-numerical columns, so we remove them, perform out Kmeans cluster analysis on the numerical matrix and then add them back at the end.
+*The features used for Kmeans analysis are Mean Volume and Coefficient of variation.

-# Installation
+# Libraries
 library(dplyr)
 library(tidyverse)
 library(stringr)